Rewilding horses in Europe

 What we are doing

 Rewilding Europe is working to bring back free-ranging populations of horses, all across Europe.
 Currently we are working with six breeds that are fit for rewilding.
-They are grazing under natural conditions in our rewilding areas in Portugal, Spain, Croatia and Bulgaria.
+These horses are grazing under natural conditions in our rewilding landscapes in Portugal, Spain, Croatia, Ukraine and Bulgaria.
+In 2023, the first release of Przewalski’s horses took place in the Iberian Highlands landscape in Spain.
+As an endangered subspecies of the wild horse, the Przewalski’s horse is considered the world’s last truly wild horse.

-We work to establish at least five herds of >100 animals before 2022 in rewilding areas that are specifically selected for this purpose.
+We work to establish at least five herds of 100 animals before 2022 in rewilding landscapes that are specifically selected for this purpose.

-In at least one of our rewilding areas, we are working to create a formal ‘status wild’ for wild horses, as an example for other areas in Europe.
+In at least one of our rewilding landscapes, we are working to create a formal ‘status wild’ for wild horses, as an example for other areas in Europe.

 We actively support business development around the return of the wild horse, thereby directly linking wildlife conservation with local economies.